 Summing Things Up

-For many consumers, the company website serves as a first point of interaction.
-Consumers are hungry for information, more so than ever before, when it comes to key purchase decisions.
+The company website serves as the first point of interaction for many consumers.
+Consumers are hungry for information, more so than ever before, regarding key purchase decisions.
 Beyond visual design and graphics, there’s an obvious need for encouragement from client testimonials.
 Equally important is the provision of detailed descriptions of your services.

 Most of our findings boil down to two key issues: comfort and contact.

-Reduce the barriers between your prospective clients and their choosing your services by making them more comfortable with your brand.
+Reduce the barriers between your prospective clients and your services by making them more comfortable with your brand.

 Take the time to gather original, unmanipulated consumer reviews from your happy customers.
 Again, 43% of polled individuals stated that happy customer testimonials are the most important feature for making them comfortable with an unfamiliar HVAC company.

 Finally, consider expanding your customer contact options beyond direct phone calls.
 Not every method is appropriate for everyone, but additional options could help some prospects reach the conversion threshold.
-Be sure to consider all the contact tools that lie outside of your website too, such as direct messaging tool on your GMB profile.
+Be sure to consider all the contact tools outside your website, too, such as the direct messaging tool on your GMB profile.
 Experiment, analyze, and adapt the tools that work for your business!

 A Note From the Team

-The infographic and all related charts from our consumer research will be available in an upcoming HVAC Marketing Statistics page (in development).
+The infographic and all related charts from our consumer research will be available on an upcoming HVAC Marketing Statistics page (in development).
 Some charts may have been altered for better visualization, but no data was changed.
-Our study focused on consumers within 35-65+ years of age to improve representation of the average homeowner.
-Younger demographics may have different browsing habits, and merit further study.
+Our study focused on consumers within 35-65+ years of age to improve the representation of the average homeowner.
+Younger demographics may have different browsing habits and merit further study.

-These are just a few of the techniques you should implement into your posts to ensure that you are getting your message out there in the best and most effective way possible.
-Of course, not all of these will work 100% of the time, but they are proven ways to help generate more leads for your company, resulting in more revenue.
+Of course, not all of these will work 100% of the time, but they are proven ways to help generate more HVAC leads for your company, resulting in more revenue.

 1) Post Landing Pages for Direct Offers

 One of the most proven ways to generate leads through your Facebook page is to send your followers to the landing pages that you have created for lead-generating offers.
-The key here is to make sure that you have a compelling featured image that gets pulled into the Facebook post.
+The key here is to ensure that you have a compelling featured image that gets pulled into the Facebook post.

-To do this, you need to optimize the image’s size for Facebook and then make sure that you add the proper open graph tags that lead to your website.
+To do this, you need to optimize the image’s size for Facebook and then ensure that you add the proper open graph tags that lead to your website.
 There are several ways to do this, but this is one of the more effective ways to engage your reader.